nerves-project/toolchains/nerves_toolchain_armv6_nerves_linux_gnueabi/README.md

 [nerves-toolchain](https://github.com/nerves-project/nerves-toolchain) for
 the scripts used to generate the actual cross-compiler.

-This toolchain is used for 64-bit Intel platforms.
+This Toolchain is only used by the `rpi` target to support slightly more hardware acceleration on the Raspberry Pi Zero, Model A+, and Model B+ than would otherwise be possible.